lucascicco/CALCULADORAS-JAVASCRIPT/README.md

 Criado por, Lucas Vitor.

-## ENGLISH - Use of mathematical functions in JAVASCRIPT.
+## ENGLISH - Use of mathematical functions in JAVASCRIPT / CALCULATOR

 This web-site was developed using **BOOTSTRAP** as a styling tool and the creation of a responsive and adaptive layout that is properly available on any type of screen, through the use of
 **"col"** and **"row"** with screen specifications as an example: "md-7 sm-2 lg-8 xl-6" giving each screen dimension an X screen dimension.